yuchunju/ai-art-assistant/README.md

 * Processing user inputs via LLM APIs
 * Serving as a lightweight AI assistant prototype

+This project will evolve into a modular AI creative assistant for generating structured artistic and curatorial content.

 ---

 ## 🧭 Development Philosophy